UCI-Networking-Group/AutoFR/README.md

    1. If you are an artifact reviewer, `git checkout artifact-review`
    2. > git submodule update --init --recursive
 4. Navigate to the project directory using a terminal window.
 5. Create a virtual environment and activate it.
+The "[/save-path/autofrenv]" below is a **placeholder** for your path and name of your environment.
+As an example, if you have your virtual environments saved under ~/.virtualenvs, then you can do: "~/.virtualenvs/autofrenv"
   > $ virtualenv --python=python3 [/save-path/autofrenv]
 >
   > $ source [/save-path/autofrenv]/bin/activate